Lospi/MacMotionCues/README.md

 Download the latest release from [this Github repository Releases page](https://github.com/Lospi/MacMotionCues/releases).
 Just drag the .app to the Application folder using the .dmg file.

+## How to Use

+* Open the app on the menu bar
+* Enable Motion Cues
+* Connect your AirPods (if not yet connected)
+* Click on Enable Motion

 ## Permission Request

 Outer Spaces requires permission for: Motion and Fitness.
 Make sure to enable both permissions within Privacy and Security on your macOS settings.